 Students will begin to identify key parts of different technology while improving their motor skills.

-Throughout the key stage, students will learn how to use basic word processing programmes while developing their skills for the Level 2 Computing Driving Licence.
+Throughout the key stage, students will learn how to use programs such as Microsoft Powerpoint and Microsoft Word while developing their computing literacy skills.

 Key Stage 3

 Students will begin to develop their critical thinking by developing their programming skills through hands-on practical experiences.